-Thanksgiving dinners take eighteen hours to prepare.
-They are consumed in twelve minutes.
+Thanksgiving dinners take 18 hours to prepare.
+They are consumed in 12 minutes.
+Half-times take 12 minutes.
 This is not a coincidence.

 Mr. Bond, they have a saying in Chicago: Once is happenstance.
 Twice is coincidence.
 The third time is enemy action.

 Learn to get in touch with the silence within yourself, and know that everything in this life has a purpose.
 There are no mistakes, no coincidences – all events are blessings given to us to learn from.

 A tendency to drastically underestimate the frequency of coincidence is a prime characteristic of innumerates, who generally accord great significance to correspondences of all sorts while attributing too little significance to quite conclusive but less flashy statistical evidence.